oqolarte/oblong/content/project/alwayscarry.md

 If embedding posts from IG would fail somehow in the future, we could just post directly on the website.
 Right now, as mentioned, we focus the content management in IG due to its reach.

-[^1]: For more information, read the [Mozilla's explainer](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)
+[^iife]: For more information, read the [Mozilla's explainer](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)
-[^2]: Partials are smaller, context-aware components in your list and papge templates that can be used economically to keep your templating DRY ("Don't Repeat Yourself").
+[^hugo-partials]: Partials are smaller, context-aware components in your list and papge templates that can be used economically to keep your templating DRY ("Don't Repeat Yourself").
 For more info, [read the Hugo documentation](https://gohugo.io/templates/partials/#readout).